nxp-real-time-edge-sw/heterogeneous-multicore/README.md

 	hello_world application is to demonstrate flexible Real-time System on MPU platforms, multiple images provided can be used to run single or multiple RTOS on Cortex-A Core or Cortex-M with or without runing Linux simulteneously.

+* RTOS Benchmark

+   * rt_latency

+    This is a benchmark application to measure the latency between hardware IRQ events and software actions including:
+    • irq delay: time to enter in the software IRQ handler after a hardware IRQ occurs (hardware + IRQ vector latency)
+    • irq to sched: time to enter in an RTOS task, scheduled by the IRQ handler (irq delay + RTOS scheduler)

 * RPMSG Applications

-	Heterogeneous Multicore Framework supports RPMSG communication between any Real-time Systems on MPU Platforms, such as:
+	Heterogeneous Multicore Framework supports RPMSG communication between Real-time Systems on MPU Platforms, such as:
    * RPMSG between RTOS on Cortex-M Core and Linux on Cortex-A core
    * RPMSG between RTOS on Cortex-A Core and Linux on Cortex-A Core
    * RPMSG between RTOS on Cortex-A Core and RTOS on Cortex-A Core
-   * RPMSG between RTOS on Cortex-M Core and RTOS on Cortex-A Core

 	The following applications provides filed trail for RPMSG related features